LinkedEarth/governance/README.md

-# governance
+# Governance

-Repositories containing all the LinkedEarth governance documents as well as links to governance documents for specific projects
+This repository contains relevant governance documents for LinkedEarth.
+Some of the projects under the LinkedEarth umbrella will have specific governance documents, which will be linked here.